sebpiq/FreedomPortal/README.md

 Initialize router password, connect through SSH
 ------------------------------------------------

-On first connection, go to the router's web interface to set a password which will be used to connect through SSH.
+On first connection on GL-inet routers, go to the router's web interface [192.168.8.1](http://192.168.8.1) to set a password which will be used to connect through SSH.

-Use that password to connect through SSH.
+Use that password to connect through SSH `ssh root@192.168.8.1` .

 Deactivate router's web server